DataDog/documentation/content/logs/processing/processors.md

 {{< img src="logs/processing/processors/category_processor_result.png" alt="Category Processor result" responsive="true" style="width:80%;" >}}

-**Important Note**: The query can be done on any log attribute or tag no matter if it is a facet or not, wildcards can also be used inside your query.
+**Important Note**: The query can be done on any log attribute or tag, whether it is a facet or not.
+Wildcards can also be used inside your query.
-Once the log has matched one of the Processor query, it stops.
+Once the log has matched one of the Processor queries, it stops.
 Make sure they are properly ordered in case a log could match several queries.

 ## Log Message Remapper

 The message is a key attribute in Datadog.
 It is displayed in the message column of the Log Explorer and you can do full string search on it.
-Use this Processor to define some attributes as the official log message, just enter the attribute path in the Processor tile as follows:
+Use this Processor to define some attributes as the official log message: just enter the attribute path in the Processor tile as follows:

 {{< img src="logs/processing/processors/message_processor.png" alt="Message Processor" responsive="true" style="width:80%;">}}